AnthonyNicklin/milestone01-TheMonkees/README.md

 ## Aim ##

 The aim of this project was to create and build a front-end only website that has 4-5 pages for the rock band [The Monkees](https://anthonynicklin.github.io/milestone01-TheMonkees/).
-I was provided with material such as audio and a video clip which they wanted fans to be able to play on their website.
-Other assests they provided where photos of the band, album covers and indivual band member photos.
+I was provided with content to use which included a video and audio tracks which they wanted fans to be able to play on their website.
+Other assests they provided where photos of the band, album covers and individual band member photos.

 ## UX ##

-Starting with a mobile first desgin approach to this project I started creating wireframes for mobile and small screens.
-I then moved onto creating mockups for medium and desktop/larger screens.
-The main desgin of the site is clean, simple but also funky.
-I kept to a simple color scheme in keeping with the main background image that I choose to use.
+Starting with a mobile first design approach to this project I started creating wireframes for mobile and small screens.
+I then moved onto creating mockups for medium and larger screens.
+The design of the site is clean, simple but funky in keeping with the 60's style the band has.
+I kept to a simple color scheme in keeping with the main background image that I chose to use.
 Having a clean cut desgin, I felt makes it easier for the fan to read and use the website.
-The navigation bar is responsive having break points for smaller and medium size screens.
-At these breaks points a burgar menu appears top right, and when clicked brings a drop down menu with the navigation links.
-The 'Home' link is displayed in the navigation bar when the drop down menu is collapsed in order bring the fan back to the home page with just one click without having to toggle the drop down menu.
-The layout of the media.html and meet-the-band.html have been kept simular in order to give the website consistency.

 Below are user stories that were conducted in order to gain clear goals that needed to be achieved for this website.
 1. As a fan I wanted to listen to current and back catalogue tracks.